AI Visibility

 Clicking into an individual prompt displays:

-Click on any prompt to view the complete AI response and analyze how your brand and competitors are represented in the answer.
+Click any prompt to view the complete AI response and analyze how the answer represents your brand and competitors.

 Use the search bar at the top of the list to find specific topics or prompts by keyword.

 You can edit or delete any topic or prompt from the list.
-Deleting the prompt removes it from the metrics about your brand.
+Deleting a prompt removes it from metrics about your brand.

-Editing a topic or a prompt lets you rewrite the content to be more understandable.
-It only updates the topic or prompt in the list.
-After editing, the existing model responses aren't updated.
-The next time the LLM runs, it'll use the updated prompt.
+Editing a topic or prompt updates only the topic or prompt in the list.
+Existing model responses don't update.
+The next time the LLM runs, it uses the updated prompt.

 The Sources tab displays two categories of source information: All Cited Sources and My Website Pages.